Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Gadgets and Model Exploitation

-We can then apply the value function, and the problem will still be the same because it is related to the history we are forgetting while the value function is applied looking forward in the game.
-In the following examples, we show the requirement is not satisfied for common resolving gadgets.
-We tried to construct a gadget which would satisfy the condition, but in the end, we kept the previously resolved parts of the game $G'$ which satisfies the condition, and still only increased the size of the solved part of the game linearly.
-The construction of a constant-size gadget fulfilling the previous condition is an open problem.
+The following examples show that the requirement is not satisfied for common resolving gadgets.
+We tried to construct a gadget that would satisfy the condition, but in the end, we kept the previously resolved parts of the game $G'$ followed by the value function which the game does not follow.
+We call the construction the full gadget, it satisfies the condition, and still only increases the size of the solved part linearly.
+Constant-size gadget fulfilling the Definition \ref{def:value} is an open problem.